18 Ways to Read More Books and Become Smarter

-If it wasn’t for the books I’ve read these past 12 months, I wouldn’t have realized
+If it weren’t for the books I’ve read, I wouldn’t have realized

 - that my life was slowly passing me by while I was too busy thinking about things that already happened (and I can’t change) or about things that haven’t happened yet (many of which are very unlikely and won’t probably happen, ever) (The Power of Now, by Eckhart Tolle);